The best hotels in Kuwait City

 Anything marketed as 'near Kuwait Towers' that sits in the Bneid Al-Gar district needs scrutiny.
 The distance looks fine on a map but the walkability is poor and taxi access is awkward.
 Stick to hotels with a Sharq or confirmed Gulf Road address.
 And skip anything with under a 7.0 rating that claims 'newly renovated.'
 It almost never is.

-Kuwait City's best neighborhoods
+Kuwait City's best hotel regions

 Start your search in Sharq or Salmiya.
 Sharq puts you close to the financial district, the Marina Mall waterfront, and the best mid-range to luxury options.
 Salmiya is the one locals actually like for food and nightlife, and the Courtyard there punches well above its price.